 Request A Free Consultation

-Loss of Limb Injury Lawyers in San Diego
+Amputation and Loss of Limb Lawyers in San Diego

 Loss of limb Injuries are defined as any loss of an arm or leg, in whole or in part, due to trauma, infection, diabetes, heart disease, cancer, or any number of other causes.
 In rare cases, individuals are also born without a limb.
 The number of individuals who have suffered from limb loss is projected to double by the year 2050, mostly due to diabetes.
 If you or a family member unfortunately loses a limb because of any of the above-listed reasons, contact an Estey & Bomberger, LLP San Diego loss of limb injury attorney for a free legal consultation.